BiaPyX/BiaPy/docs/source/workflows/semantic_segmentation.rst

 * **Input:**
     * Image.
-    * Class mask, where each pixel is labeled with an integer representing a class.
+    * Class mask where each pixel is labeled with an integer representing a class.
 * **Output:**
     * Image with the probability of being part of each class.